survivejs/react-book/manuscript/11_styling_react.md

 }
 ```

-There is also support for Less plugins, sourcemaps and so on but to understand how those work you should check out the project itself.
+There is also support for Less plugins, sourcemaps and so on.
+To understand how those work you should check out the project itself.

 ### Sass